Kitware/Danesfield/README.rst

 The Danesfield project is organized as follows:

-- `<danesfield>`_ This directory is where the danesfield algorithmic modules live.
+- `<danesfield>`_: directory where the Danesfield algorithmic modules live.
-- `<tools>`_ This directory contains command line tools to execute the Danesfield algorithms.
+- `<tools>`_: directory with command line tools to execute the Danesfield algorithms.

 Run Danesfield CLI
 ==================

 The Danesfield pipeline can be run from a command line using `tools/run_danesfield.py` via a docker container.

 - Ensure the latest danesfield docker image and nvidia-docker.
 - Create/edit a danesfield configuration file `input.ini`
-- Start an docker session with access to `tools/run_danesfield.py` and `input.ini`
+- Start an docker session with access to `run_danesfield.py` and `input.ini`

 .. code-block::